DigitalCreationsLibrary/YouTube-Library/README.md

 ![](images/DIGITAL.png?raw=true)

-In this media library you will find all the descriptions of the videos that are published in Three of our *Youtube* channels.
-You will also find their corresponding code if there are any: <br>
+In this media library you will find all the descriptions of the videos that are published in Three of our *Youtube* channels: <br>

 - [@CODINGDC](https://www.youtube.com/channel/UCyouN2On4khB5is1RcrR8Hw) Channel: [CodingDC Page](YT1/yt1Page.md)
 - [@DIGITALCREATIONS](https://www.youtube.com/channel/UCw2zUthPykuMRuOmMMHtDcw) Channel: [DigitalCreations Page](YT3/yt3Page.md)